-For the past forty-three years Sister Rachel has lived in Tanzania, East Africa.
-She is definitely a multi-task person and presently, along with Sister Noreen McCarthy, is a consultant for women and youth groups in rural and urban Iringa Region where they arrived almost twenty years ago and initiated the “Chapa Kazi” group.
+Sister Rachel, in Tanzania, East Africa, along with Sister Noreen, is a consultant for women and youth groups in rural and urban Iringa Region where they arrived years ago and initiated the “Chapa Kazi” group.
 Presently the Sisters are consultants for women and youth groups on alternative energy – solar lighting and windmill water pumps; business and marketing skills for economic projects.
 They do HIV/AIDS counseling and prepare young, economically poor women for secondary and post secondary education, which includes tutoring, getting scholarships, and keeping contact while they are away at school.

-It is easy to understand why in 1995, the President of Tanzania honored the Sisters with an award issued by the Ministry of Labour and Youth Development for their work in the Iringa Region.
+In 1995, the President of Tanzania honored them with an award issued by the Ministry of Labour and Youth Development for their work in the Iringa Region.
 They had worked with seven groups in four districts.

-Sisters Rachel and Noreen take their turns staffing the house of hospitality in Nairobi, Kenya for Maryknoll Sisters in Africa for retreats, meetings, medical care, etc. However, they will be in daily contact by cell phone with the folks in Iringa and will go back every two months for a week or so.
+Sister Rachel and Sister Noreen take turns staffing the house of hospitality in Nairobi, Kenya for Maryknoll Sisters in Africa for retreats, meetings, medical care, etc. However, they are in daily contact by cell phone with the folks in Iringa and go back every two months for a week or so.